 The success of our business depends primarily upon our ability to identify, develop, and commercialize products based on our genome editing platform.
-Other than EDIT-301, all of our ongoing product development programs are still in the preclinical or research stage of development.
+Other than reni-cel, all of our ongoing product development programs are still in the preclinical or research stage of development.
 Our research programs, including those subject to our collaboration with BMS, may fail to identify potential product candidates for clinical development for a number of reasons.
-Our research methodology may be unsuccessful in identifying potential product candidates, or our potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products impractical to manufacture or commercialize, or unlikely to receive marketing approval.
+Our research methodology may be unsuccessful in identifying potential product candidates, or our potential product candidates may be shown to have smaller patient populations than initially estimated or may have harmful side effects or may have other characteristics that may make the products impractical to manufacture or commercialize, or unlikely to receive marketing approval.

 The occurrence of these events may force us to abandon our development efforts for a program or programs, which could have a material adverse effect on our business, financial condition, results of operations, and prospects.
 Research programs to identify new product candidates require substantial technical, financial, and human resources.
-We may focus our efforts and resources on potential programs or product candidates that ultimately prove to be unsuccessful.
+We may focus our efforts and resources on potential programs or product candidates that ultimately prove to be unsuccessful, as was the case with our Phase 1/2 BRILLIANCE trial of EDIT-101 to treat Leber congenital amaurosis, for which the identified responder patient population was determined to be too small to progress the program independently.